Math, Science, Technology (MST)-High School

 The Math, Science and Technology Magnet at North Garland High School is designed to prepare high achieving students for advancement in an ever-changing technological world.
 Through interactive multimedia instruction, students are exposed to an integrated curriculum that focuses on problem-solving and practical applications of math and science.
 This approach is designed to accelerate students in math, science and technology and better prepare them for college or employment.

-In addition to general coursework in math and science, MST students complete an annual MST Project providing the opportunity for practical application of skills learned in the program.
+In addition to general coursework in math and science, MST students complete an annual MST Project and/or MST Competition providing the opportunity for practical application of skills learned in the program.
 Also, each MST student selects a particular concentration of courses within the MST program.
 By meeting certain course requirements, students qualify for an endorsement in one or more of the following concentrations:

 - Computer science